ideum/Touchless.Design-Ultraleap-Beyond-Touch/docs/Intro.md

 ### Asset Package

 The Unity asset package, "TouchlessDesign.unitypackage", can be imported into a Unity Engine project and used to integrate that project application with the Integrated Touchless System.
-More detailed instructions for this can be found HERE.
+More detailed instructions for this can be found [here](#Adding-Support-to-a-Custom-Application).

 ### Example

 The Example application is a demo client application that uses the Unity asset package to integrate with the Integrated Touchless System.
-Instructions on building and running the application can be found HERE.

 ### Ideum.Logging